the78mole/jumpstarter-dev-env/README.md

 - 🎯 **Auto-installation** of Jumpstarter via Helm
 - 🔧 **VS Code DevContainer** with all tools pre-installed
 - 🌐 **Direct localhost access** to all services
+- 🤖 **Automated CI/CD** with GitHub Actions and Robot Framework tests

 ## Quick Start